dog-days/create-react-boilerplate-app/README.md

 After the development  environment started,then you can visit `http://localhost:8888/api/test.js` to get api json contents.

-the `rewrites` is a little different to webpack-dev-server.It will be convered to the code below.
+The `rewrites` is a little different to webpack-dev-server（package.json can only use string.）.It will be convered to the code below.

 ```js
 rewrites: [